 Meanwhile, Michael is learning how to make bread from scratch in between math homework, I’m working on midterms and assignments for my Masters program, and Jade is basking in the sunlight and demanding walks in the almost-60 degree February weather we have this weekend.

-- 2 cups mix-ins such as walnuts, pecans, chocolate chunks, dried bananas, dried cranberries, coconut flakes, ect.
+2 c. mix-ins such as walnuts, pecans, chocolate chunks, dried bananas, dried cranberries, chocolate chips, coconut flakes, ect.

 Adapted from: Taste of Home